 - Pressure cooker dinners are packed with flavor as the meat really soaks up the sauce well using this method

-- You can cook veggies, meat and sauce together like this dinner, and our Pressure cooker chicken and rice dish, and everything comes out tender at the same time
+- You can cook veggies, meat and sauce together like our pressure cooker chicken and rice, and everything comes out tender at the same time

 Full of flavor from the spaghetti sauce (could use homemade recipe for spaghetti sauce but I am all about easy), seasoning and the flavor from the bell peppers it’s a great dinner idea.

-- If I can make a healthy meal that we all love it’s a huge win, and this Instant Pot chicken cacciatore recipe got a thumbs up from all of us.
+- If I can pressure cook a meal we all love in under 30 minutes it’s a huge win.
+This chicken cacciatore in my pressure cooker got a thumbs up from all of us.

 This is what you need to make this easy Instant Pot chicken cacciatore recipe